 This section provides an overview of the UCAS application process, including supporting students in writing personal statements and information and guidance for those who have been asked to provide a reference for an applicant to higher education.
+You can also read our resource on UCAS applications here.

 The University and Colleges Admissions Service (UCAS) is responsible for processing applications to higher education courses in the UK.
 If you are thinking of applying to university or college to do a HE qualification, you’ll probably submit your application online through UCAS.